 “Men will surely set up their laws to counter-work the laws of God.
 They will seek to compel the consciences of others, and in their zeal to enforce these laws they will oppress their fellow men” (Desire of Ages, E. G. White, p.
 763).

-I now understand now why Revelation 18 describes Babylon [apostate Protestantism] as a “home for demons.”
+I now understand why Revelation 18 describes Babylon [apostate Protestantism] as a “home for demons.”
 She is a hideout for every foul spirit, a hideout for every foul vulture and every foul and dreadful animal” (Revelation 18:2).
-Scripture predicts that many of those who profess Christ will become the worst offenders of what Jesus embodied.
-The Apostle Paul predicted the time would come (in the last days) when many of Christ’s professed followers would exemplify all of the qualities of the underworld:
+Scripture predicts that many of those who profess to follow Christ will become the worst offenders of what Jesus embodied.
+The Apostle Paul predicted that a time would come (in the last days) when many of Christ’s professed followers would exemplify all of the qualities of the underworld:

 “You should know this, Timothy, that in the last days there will be very difficult times.
 For people will love only themselves and their money.
 They will be boastful and proud, scoffing at God, disobedient to their parents, and ungrateful.
 They will consider nothing sacred.
 They will be unloving and unforgiving; they will slander others and have no self-control.
 They will be cruel and hate what is good.
 They will betray their friends, be reckless, be puffed up with pride, and love pleasure rather than God.
 They will ACT RELIGIOUS, but they will reject the power that could make them godly.
 Stay away from people like that!”
 (2 Timothy 3:1-5, NLT).

 This is a description of many today who call themselves, “Christian.”
 That isn’t to say there aren’t good people in churches, because there are.
-But many religious leaders today have lost their focus on God’s mission, and in so doing their efforts have become political and offensive.
-This is exactly what Scripture prophesied would happen before Christ returns.
+But many religious leaders have lost sight of God’s mission, and in so doing their efforts have become political and offensive.
+This is exactly what Scripture predicts will happen before Christ returns.